 CIAC.
-In 2022 and 2021, SMUD added CIAC totaling \$23.9 million and \$24.2 million, respectively, to Regulatory Credits in the Statements of Net Position and recorded \$14.8 million and \$14.2 million of amortization, respectively, to Other income (expense) - net in the Statements of Revenues, Expenses and Changes in Net Position.
+In 2023 and 2022, SMUD added CIAC totaling \$22.0 million and \$23.9 million, respectively, to Regulatory Credits in the Statements of Net Position and recorded \$15.3 million and \$14.8 million of amortization, respectively, to Other income (expense) - net in the Statements of Revenues, Expenses and Changes in Net Position.
 SMUD's regulatory credit relating to CIAC is intended to offset the revenue and expense associated with this accounting treatment.
-Thus, this regulatory credit is being amortized into rates over the depreciable lives of the related assets in order to offset the earnings effect of these non-exchange transactions.
+Thus, this regulatory credit is being amortized into rates over the depreciable lives of the related assets in order to offset the earnings effect of these non-exchange transactions (see Note 2).